Pictures/Journal - page 31

 Believe it or not, lemons are not found in the Caribbean.
 So far, the only places we've been able to buy lemons are Bonaire and here in Bocas del Toro.
 Limes are usually plentiful and used in place of lemons.

 BOCAS DEL TORO, PANAMA is located in the west on the Caribbean side (see map above).
 We arrived June 18, 2008 and are currently in the Bocas Marina, a nice 100-boat marina with floating docks, where we will leave ARGO when we visit the USA this fall.
 Bocas del Toro is a large area with lots of islands, coves and small settlements.
 It is a cruiser community with a couple of marinas and anchorages.
 This area is also known for its surfing, and there are several cruisers here for just that reason.
-The main town of Bocas town is a vacation destination with a range from backpacker hostels to nice hotels, has decent shopping and services, and lots of restaurants/bars.
+The main town of Bocas town is a vacation destination with a range from backpacker hostels to nice hotels; has decent, well, basic at best, shopping and services; and lots of restaurants/bars.
 It is a big hangout for backpackers and supposedly really rocks at night - but we wouldn't know 'cuz us old folk cruisers don't go out in the dinghy at night here for water safety reasons!

 AGAIN . . .
 NOBODY KNOWS